Socialcap-app/docs/site/docs/docs/whitepaper.md

 **Credentials and formalized decisions**: We continue by defining credentials, how they can be used within a voting system and as a "proved formalized outcome" of a "social consensus" decision.

-## Conclusions

-From the previous work we can extract the following conclusions:

-We established that **social consensus is never total and neither is it static.
-We might say that social consensus should be thought of as a series of dynamic social relations .
-In particular, in "reduced" communities or social groups organized around common interests, unlike a society in broad terms, being part of these communities implies a high degree of awareness in accepting the norms by its members**

-We asserted that **the validity of any voting system is founded in the social and never in the individual.
-Any voting system, no matter how imperfect or irrational, will be valid if a community accepts it as a tool to express the will of a group of people regarding an issue or candidate**.

-We derived a scoped definition for Socialcap consensus as: **a community-based agreement on an issue or candidate, achieved through either a direct or delegated voting process.
-This process employs any of the voting strategies available on the platform, specifically tailored for the particular issue or candidate.
-The consensus is then formalized by issuing an immutable blockchain-based credential, ensuring transparency and permanence of the agreement.**

 ## A sociological perspective

 Since the beginnings of Sociology, the tension between "the individual and the social," "integration and conflict," has been among the main inquiries among those theories we can recognize as "founding" the social field.
 Notable theorists include Emile Durkheim, Karl Marx, Max Weber, and George Simmel, to name a few.